 off process, you may see little change in plant growth.
 On close examination,

-and helps it to endure wind and weather.
+makes it stronger, and helps it to endure wind and weather.

 Each day, allow the plants to remain outdoors for increasing periods of time,